oalles/camel-cm-sample/README.md

 	git clone https://github.com/oalles/camel-cm-sample
 	```

-4. Open [application.properties](https://github.com/oalles/camel-cm-sample/blob/master/src/main/resources/application.properties) and the product-token you have been provided by mail.
+4. Open [application.properties](https://github.com/oalles/camel-cm-sample/blob/master/src/main/resources/application.properties) and set the product-token you have been provided by mail.
 5. Start the mongo shell and connect to your MongoDB instance, in this case running on localhost with default port, and create a capped collection in a given database.

 	```